 AEW Revolution 2025: Review and Reactions

-AEW delivered another solid PPV, with entertaining matches, but it lacked surprises.
+AEW Revolution delivered another solid PPV, with entertaining matches, but it lacked surprises.
 The show also highlighted many of the company’s current issues.

-AEW’s PPVs are simply too long.
+AEW Revolution showed once again that their PPVs are simply too long.
 There are too many matches, especially when you factor in the pre-show.

-Another problem is the sheer number of championships.
-Yet despite the many titles, apart from the World Titles, none feel important.
-Like many fans, I don’t care about them because they aren’t given enough spotlight.
+There are just too many championships, but other than the World Titles, none feel important.
+Like many fans, I don't care about them because the show doesn't spotlight them enough.
 Even Tony Khan seems to agree because he barely built up most of them.

 Recommended article